hellohaptik/docs_haptik/docs/bot-builder/basic/entities.md

 For eg. If you have a use case where you have two similar types of entity in the same flow with different values to be filled in each one of those, then you can differentiate them using the prev_context_tags.
 So an entity value will be filled up only if certain words are present in the previous bot says which we have put under prev_context_tags (the unique words/phrases present in the bot says is the prev_context_tags for that entity)

 **Is it mandatory to use it on every entity?**
-- No, it is not mandatory to use previous_context_tag on all entities, it entirely depends on the use case, and if it is required.
+- No, it is not mandatory to use previous_context_tags on all entities, it entirely depends on the use case, and if it is required.

 **How to use a prev_context_tag?**
 - Let’s take an example where we need to store 2 different mobile numbers from a user in the same flow as the primary & secondary mobile number.